Home

 Johannes Schoonhoven

-Johannes "Jan, Jr." Schoonhoven (b.
-1975) is a Dutch abstract artist based near Amsterdam.
-He creates unique paper-mâché reliefs using gypsum, pigment, and natural drying processes, exploring repetition, line, and light.
-Since 2011, he also makes optical works using high-minus lenses.
-A co-founder of the ZERO+ group, Schoonhoven continues the legacy of his grandfather, Jan Schoonhoven (1914–1994), a key figure in the Dutch Nul movement.
-His work is represented by Forwart Gallery and has been shown internationally and auctioned by Sotheby's and Christie's.
+Johannes "Jan, Jr." Schoonhoven (NL, 1975) is a Dutch abstract artist based near Amsterdam.
+He creates paper-mâché reliefs using gypsum, pigment, and natural drying processes, exploring repetition, line, and light.
+Co-founder of the ZERO+ group, he continues his grandfather's legacy from the Dutch Nul movement.

 Jose Chafer

-Jose Cháfer draws inspiration from nature's cycles of movement and transformation, which are central themes in his sculptures.
-He explores patterns, balance, and visual tension, working mainly with natural materials like stone and wood to connect deeply with their textures and hidden qualities.
-Cháfer fully immerses himself in the creative process, aiming to lose himself in the work so viewers can enter a hypnotic, deep visual experience.
+Jose Cháfer draws inspiration from nature's cycles of movement and transformation.
+He explores patterns, balance, and visual tension, working mainly with natural materials like stone and wood.
+Cháfer immerses himself fully in the creative process, aiming to create hypnotic, deep visual experiences for viewers.

 Lila Farget

-Born in 1972, French sculptor Lila Farget lives and works in Brussels.
-She earned her master's in sculpture from ENSAV La Cambre in 1996 and trained in molded glass at MusVerre.
-Glass is her main medium, used to explore form, space, and light to convey emotion.
-Since 2007, she collects discarded cardboard packaging, transforming its geometric shapes into poetic glass sculptures.
-Her Maze Elements series, inspired by her 2024 labyrinth installation at the Glass Museum of Charleroi, features larger, vertical pieces with polished transparent sides that invite intimate engagement with the glass.
+Lila Farget (FR, 1972) is a French sculptor based in Brussels.
+She earned her master's from ENSAV La Cambre and uses glass to explore form, space, and light.
+Since 2007, she transforms discarded cardboard packaging into poetic glass sculptures.
+Her Maze Elements series features vertical pieces with polished sides that invite intimate engagement.

 Merete Rasmussen

 Merete Rasmussen is a Danish-born contemporary artist based in the UK, specializing in abstract sculptural forms.
-She explores how space is defined through physical shapes, often inspired by natural patterns, movement, and mathematical concepts.
-Her work features continuous surfaces with flowing curves, sharp edges, and a play between concave and convex forms, emphasizing balance, energy, and harmony.
-Trained in ceramics and metal at Designskolen Kolding, Rasmussen uses strong colors to enhance the strength and energy of her pieces.
-Her sculptures are included in major public collections such as the Victoria and Albert Museum (London), MAD Museum (New York), and the Fitzwilliam Museum (Cambridge).
+She explores how space is defined through physical shapes, creating continuous surfaces with flowing curves and sharp edges.
+Her work emphasizes balance, energy, and harmony, and is included in major collections like the V&A Museum and MAD Museum.

 Pepe Valenti

 Pepe Valenti (SP, 1999) is a contemporary artist focused on product and installation design, exploring materials through hands-on experimentation.
-His work contrasts raw natural inspiration with polished, refined outcomes.
-His recent El Mar collection captures the shimmering reflections of sunlight on the ocean.
-Made from hand-shaped stainless steel with reflective chrome, the pieces distort light like waves, creating an immersive experience that blends natural phenomena with crafted forms.
+His El Mar collection captures shimmering sunlight reflections on ocean surfaces.
+Made from hand-shaped stainless steel with reflective chrome, the pieces distort light like waves, creating immersive experiences.

 Rotganzen

 Rotganzen is an art collective founded in 2009, influenced by American Pop Art and Italian Radical Design.
-Based in Rotterdam, New York, and Buenos Aires, they merge art and design through original sculptures, editions, and furniture.
-Their signature work, Quelle Fête, reimagines disco balls in melting forms, blending nostalgia and playfulness.
-It gained international recognition through a collaboration with Gufram and a permanent piece at London's Ministry of Sound.
-Other collections include BOUNCY, Quintessential, TOEF, STRAW, and WREATH.
-Rotganzen works with partners like Sergio Herman and Kelly Wearstler, and their pieces are featured in public and private collections worldwide.
+Based in Rotterdam, New York, and Buenos Aires, they merge art and design through sculptures and furniture.
+Their signature Quelle Fête reimagines disco balls in melting forms, gaining recognition through collaborations with Gufram and London's Ministry of Sound.

 Thierry Martenon

-Born in 1967 in the French Alps, Thierry Martenon lives and works in the remote village of Désert d'Entremont, where nature deeply influences his art.
-A self-taught sculptor, he carves wood from nearby forests into abstract, textured totems and panels that play with light and shadow.
-Using traditional tools, his contemporary works focus on texture and form, inviting quiet reflection without figurative elements.
-His sculptures are recognized internationally, yet he remains connected to his secluded surroundings and the natural essence of wood.
+Thierry Martenon (FR, 1967) lives and works in the remote French Alps village of Désert d'Entremont, where nature deeply influences his art.
+A self-taught sculptor, he carves wood from nearby forests into abstract, textured totems that play with light and shadow.
+His contemporary works focus on texture and form, inviting quiet reflection.

 Yumiko Yoneda

-Yumiko Yoneda, born in 1965 in Matsue, Japan, is a contemporary minimalist artist based in The Hague, Netherlands.
-Since 1990, she has exhibited regularly both in the Netherlands and internationally.
-Her sculptures, mostly smooth white or gray spheres, embody concentration, subtlety, and sensuality.
-The spherical form symbolizes perfection and the universal being, with each piece unique and crafted from polystyrene foam covered in plaster and modeled leather paste.
-Yoneda's work invites contemplation, expressing tranquility and inner strength through minimal means.
+Yumiko Yoneda (Japan, 1965) is a contemporary minimalist artist based in The Hague, Netherlands.
+Her sculptures, mostly smooth white or gray spheres, embody concentration and sensuality.
+The spherical form symbolizes perfection, with each piece crafted from polystyrene foam covered in plaster and modeled leather paste, expressing tranquility through minimal means.

 Forwart Advisory is our independent art consulting branch, offering personalized guidance to individuals, designers, artists, businesses, and institutions.
 We take a collaborative, narrative-driven approach, working closely with gallerists and partners to connect clients with meaningful contemporary artworks.